Applications now open for 2017 Awards

 Thanks to our sponsors

-We would like to acknowledge the NSW Ministry of Health and the Commonwealth Bank of Australia for their support of the Research Action Awards.
+We would like to acknowledge the Commonwealth Bank of Australia for their support of the Research Action Awards.

 Researchers focused on making a real-world impact on vaccine safety, maternal and reproductive health, and strengthening the Medicare system were winners at the 2016 Research Action Awards.

 - Associate Professor Kristine Macartney, National Centre for Immunisation Research and Surveillance (NCIRS)

 - Associate Professor Kees van Gool, University of Technology Sydney